ManuelCartin/Proyect_Crime_Meteo/README.md

 Improving the Violence Index: Optimizing classification for greater accuracy.

 Focusing on Explainability: Using techniques like SHAP or LIME to better understand why the model makes certain decisions, which is critical for deployment in a real-world environment.

-## Lessons from a PM:

-This project taught me that data engineering is 80% of the work and that product design (such as creating the violence index) is what really makes the difference.
-An AI product leader must understand and prioritize these challenges to guide the team toward a successful solution with real value.